ElektraInitiative/libelektra/doc/decisions/0_drafts/key_value.md

 This may become a problem, when values are shared between `Key`s via [Copy on Write](../2_in_progress/copy_on_write.md) copies.
 The only solution here is to clearly document, that values returned from a `Key` must not be modified in any way.
-Modifications must only happen through the public `libelektra-core` API, or it is known that the value is not shared with another key.
+Modifications must only happen through the public `libelektra-core` API, or it is known that the modification is guaranteed to be safe.

+> **Note**: It is likely the best option, to _not_ document any modifications as safe.
+> This way no modification is guaranteed to be safe, and any direct modification would be a mistake by the developer using `libelektra-core`.

 ### COW access